dutertetimes/dutertetimes.github.io/news/_posts/2017-01-11-2017 New Year Vin d'Honneur.md

 In a world that recognizes our interconnectedness and respects each other's sovereign independence, the horizons and frontiers of cooperation are virtually limitless.

 Friendship, after all, knows no bounds.
-The Philippines has and will continue to build on our friendship founded on a common objectives, shared values and time-honored principles of international law.
+The Philippines has and will continue to build on our friendship founded on common objectives, shared values and time-honored principles of international law.

 Let us, together work to further expand the areas of mutually beneficial collaboration.